General office information

-A separate bus request for students attending daycare or YCare must be completed.
-The childcare bus transportation request form is available in the school office or on our school webpage on the district website.
+During online registration for students, transportation information should be indicated.
+For changes after the start of the school year, a separate bus request for students attending daycare or YCare must be completed.
+The childcare bus transportation request form is available in the school office.
 School office personnel will contact the bus company to process the change.
 Please remember that changes must be received by Wednesday each week for an effective date of the following Monday.
 Prior to the start of the school year, childcare transportation forms must be returned to the school office no later than August 11 to be effective by the first day of school.

 What if I do not want my child to ride the bus home and prefer to pick them up each day?

-What is the pickup procedure when my child is a pickup after school?
+What is the procedure when my child is a pickup after school?

 What should I do if I want to let my child walk or ride a bike to school?

 Please send a written note to your child’s teacher informing him or her that you give your child permission to walk or ride a bike to school.
 The note can be written for the entire year (preferred) or on a day by day basis.
 Without a written note your child will follow the regularly scheduled end of day routine.

 What do I do if my child needs medicine at school?